-February 2, 2024 is the thirty-fourth anniversary of the day I got The Call that my first book had been purchased by a very astute editor.
+February 2, 2025 is the thirty-fifth anniversary of the day I got The Call that my first book, CANDLE IN THE WINDOW, had been purchased by a very astute editor.
 The time was 3:30 pm, not that I noticed.
 (I’m kidding.
 I definitely noticed.)

 I laughed until I was sick, and made the change.
 That is, my friends, what edits are for.